bookwyrm-social/documentation/content/using_bookwyrm/main-menu.md

 On the top of the home page is a search box, which lets you search for books, authors, users or [lists](/lists.html).

-Beside it is a barcode reader which lets you easily find a book by scanning it's ISBN barcode using the device camera.
+Beside it is a barcode reader which lets you easily find a book by scanning its ISBN barcode using the device camera.
 This is especially useful if you're in a bookstore or the library!

 ## Timelines